virteal/side/README.md

 # side.js
-## Synchronous javascript thanks to caching &amp; pure functions.
+## Synchronous javascript thanks to caching & pure functions.

 This is a tool to make it easier to write asynchronous AWS Lambda functions.